Role: Product Designer. Platforms: iOS.

 Paying using your phone was a new concept to our customers, and had a lot of impact on the store environment.
 My experience map helped the team understand what our customers needs were at each step of the journey, and allowed us to design a solution that gave them the best possible experience.

-We built a prototype and recruited 20 customers to test it out.
+We built a new and improved prototype based on our previous learnings and recruited 20 customers to test it out (visuals are displayed at the top of this page).
 We ran these sessions in store ourselves, observing customers and interviewing them after their experience to help us improve the service.
 Our customers rated the experience 8.4/10 and 75% said they'd use the app again.

 I worked as part of a small, agile team, which allowed us to all contribute to the design of the app and share concerns and ideas.
 We utilised wall space and post it notes to document our thinking efficiently without wasting time.
 We also created a Lean Canvas and risk register so we were able to identify areas that we should investigate first.